verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_ssdlc.md

 trivy image --format spdx-json --output result.json example-spring-boot-helloworld:v0.1
 ```

 Sometimes the trivy API gets overwhelmed with requests and reports an Error, just try again after a minute if that happens.
-A workaround is to use an image from another registry:
+A workaround is to use an image with a db from another registry:

 ```bash
 trivy image --db-repository public.ecr.aws/aquasecurity/trivy-db:2 --format spdx-json --output result.json example-spring-boot-helloworld:v0.1